 Dr. Paul Matthews is the Associate Director of the University of Georgia Office of Service-Learning (OSL), where he helps support faculty members, students, and community partners in applying academic skills and knowledge to address community needs and enhance student learning.
 Paul holds two degrees from the University of Georgia—a Ph.D. in language education and an A.B. in Area Studies—as well as an M.A. in Latin American Studies from the University of Texas at Austin.
 He was also a Fulbright Fellow to the University of Passau (Germany), and was a 2019 Canterbury Visiting Fellow at the University of Canterbury in Christchurch, New Zealand.

-A Senior Academic Professional, Paul has been on the faculty at the University of Georgia since 1994, in departments including Romance Languages, Language Education, and as Co-Director of the Center for Latino Achievement & Success in Education (CLASE) in the College of Education.
+A Senior Academic Professional, Paul has been on the faculty at the University of Georgia since 1994, in departments including Romance Languages, Language Education, and as founding Co-Director of the Center for Latino Achievement & Success in Education (CLASE) in the College of Education.
 He was a Service-Learning Fellow in 2006 and the Office of Service-Learning’s Senior Scholar for Faculty Development from 2007-2010; in July 2010 he became Assistant Director of the OSL, and became Associate Director in 2016.
-In that role, he helps coordinate faculty development, tracks institutional reporting of service-learning and community engagement, conducts research and evaluation, coordinates service-learning initiatives, coordinates UGA's AmeriCorps VISTA network, and teaches service-learning coursework.
-He was a 2011-12 participant in the Public Service & Outreach Leadership Academy and a 2018 graduate of the PSO Facilitation Academy, and is part of the coordinating committee for the PSO Faculty Scholars Academy.
+In that role, he coordinates faculty development and awards programs, tracks institutional reporting of service-learning and community engagement, conducts research and evaluation, coordinates service-learning initiatives, directs UGA's AmeriCorps VISTA network, and teaches service-learning coursework.
+He was a 2011-12 graduate of the Public Service & Outreach Leadership Academy and a 2018 graduate of the PSO Facilitation Academy, and is part of the coordinating committee for the PSO Faculty Scholars Academy.
 He is also the founding coordinator of the Public Service & Outreach Student Scholars Program.
 Paul co-facilitates UGA's Non-Tenure-Track Faculty Learning Community and the FLC on Service-Learning Research, and is part of UGA's Implementation Team with the University System's High-Impact Practices initiative.